kiibohd/configurator/README.md

 ### Windows

-You will need to install Zadig drivers & download dfu-util (TODO: Updated Install Instruction link)
+You will need to install Zadig drivers (automated through the `Settings > Drivers` tab )

 ### Linux